 A merchant account is a business account that gives your business access to a payment gateway to accept credit and debit cards online.
 Or in person, if that’s your business model.

 Payment processors, such as ecspayments.com, for example, specialize in high-risk transaction processing.
 And high-risk payment processors make it simple to obtain a high-risk merchant account.
 So, let’s take a closer look at some of these high-risk payment processors and their gateways.

-ECS offers high-risk payment gateways for payment processing online and in person with countertop terminals, mobile terminals, and virtual terminal gateways.
+ECS offers payment gateways for high risk businesses for online payment processing and in person processing with countertop terminals, mobile terminals, and virtual terminal gateways.
 It facilitates credit, debit, and ACH transactions.
 Additionally, ECS offers mobile applications, recurring payment options, quick email receipts for customers, and automated end-of-day transaction reports, in addition to other features.